 |Check the drive chain tension and lubrication (Motul chain care kit)|

 The following is the list of maintenance operations and to be done on this motorcycle with a distance or time interval — whichever comes earlier.

 This maintenance schedule is in the same format as in the manual, though altered to fit this screen.

-Some of the maintenance items need to be done by a Ducati tech — we’ve marked those with a [D]/
+Some of the maintenance items need to be done by a Ducati tech — these are marked with a [D]

 |[D] Read the error memory with DDS and check whether any update is available for control unit Software version||•||•||•||•||•||12|

 |[D] Check whether there are technical updates and recall campaigns||•||•||•||•||•||12|